 A roadblock appeared ahead of us with a big dead-end sign, but the roadblock covered only our lane.
 Since there were no other roads nearby and the ones we had passed didn’t look like they connected to anything, we passed around the blockade and continued.
 As we drove, we saw that large rocks had fallen from above and had accumulated in the opposite lane, making the path rather treacherous in the thick fog.
 We drove for 10 kilometres and then finally hit a full roadblock, forcing us to turn back, retrace our path, avoid the rocks, and take the next exit heading south.

 The road was narrow and started leading us down twists and curves, in steep decline, but hopefully towards the coast.
 Then as quickly as we’d entered the clouds, we were out of them, and the bright sun shone down on us, giving us a glorious view of the sea to the south.
 We continued all the way and thankfully made it back to a main road, and drove east, passing through several villages, on the way to Funchal.
 We hit the village of Ponta do Sol and were struck by the sheer quantity of banana trees - they were literally sprouting out of every, single available patch of earth.
 Here’s a trivia question for you: how many bunches of bananas will a single banana tree produce in its lifetime?
 The answer?
 Exactly one.
-After that, the full grown banana tree is cut down and one of the children plants that sprout from it are allowed to take its place.
+After that, the full-grown banana tree is cut down and one of the children plants that sprout from it is left to take its place.

-The last 6 minutes of our drive home were hairy.
-As we were driving down one of the main roads into the centre of Funchal, the GPS demanded we immediately turn left.
-So I did, foolishly, right into the oncoming traffic of the one way street.
+The last six minutes of our drive home were hairy.
+As we were driving down one of the main roads into the centre of Funchal, the GPS demanded we immediately turn left, so I turned (foolishly) right into the oncoming traffic of the one-way street.
 I reversed out, spun the car, and continued back down the street and took the next left instead.
 The stupid GPS caught up and, after one or two blocks, told me to take the right exit straight up this incredibly steep street; so steep in fact, that I needed to rev up the car as fast as it would go to gather up enough momentum to take us to the top.
-I expected it was taking me in the wrong direction, but I didn’t have any better ideas so I held my breath and drove like Mario.
+I expected it was taking me in the wrong direction, but I didn’t have any better ideas, so I held my breath and drove like Mario.
 As we rounded the top, I couldn’t see any street ahead of me, because this street went straight back down, but even steeper than the ascent, giving us the sensation of a world class rollercoaster.
-The best part was that I was faced with a yield sign at the top, but by the time I realized it all four wheels were off the ground and the Dukes of Hazard song was playing, so we sailed right by it and landed ever so smoothly on the downward slant, like a champion ski jumper, barely missing the cars miraculously parked on both sides of the street (European emergency brakes are obviously engineered to the highest standards).
+The best part was that I was faced with a yield sign at the top, but by the time I realized it all four wheels were off the ground and the Dukes of Hazard song was playing, so we soared right by it and landed ever so smoothly on the downward slant, like a champion ski jumper, barely missing the cars miraculously parked on both sides of the street (European emergency brakes are obviously engineered to the highest standards).
 I squealed to a stop at the uncontrolled intersection at the bottom of the hill and then proceeded left for half a block right to our gate entrance, where there was already another car ahead of me on his way in to steal my parking spot.
 As he waited for the automatic gate to open I scooched in behind him and waited.
 Then he bolted up the driveway and, since the gate was wide open, I followed him, but as I passed, the red and white striped arm of the safety barrier began its decent, aimed precisely for the hood of my car.
-My animal brain kicked into gear and I slammed the car into reverse, pounded the gas, popped the clutch, and lurched backwards into the traffic, with my wide eyed children screaming and shitting their pants in the back set.
+My animal brain kicked into gear and I slammed the car into reverse, pounded the gas, popped the clutch, and lurched backwards into the traffic, with my wide-eyed children screaming and shitting their pants in the back seat.
 I think Ana was in shock because she wasn’t saying anything, and that’s very abnormal.
-I rammed the brakes inches before impact and fortunately all of the pedestrians had already seen the rental car sticker in the back window of my car and leaped out of the way.
-I fished the gate card out the console with my longest fingernail, held it up to the sensor, and watched as the dangerous arm lifted back up to let me pass, and pass I did, with wheels torquing like mad to get up the steep driveway.
+I rammed the brakes inches before impact and fortunately all the pedestrians had already seen the rental car sticker in the back window of my car and leaped out of the way.
+I fished the gate card out the console with my longest fingernail, held it up to the sensor, and watched as the dangerous arm lifted back up to let me pass, and pass I did, with wheels torqueing like mad to get up the steep driveway.
 How happy was I when a single empty parking spot was available!
 I drove the car past the spot, slammed the brakes and ordered everybody out.
 My weary, shell-shocked passengers bounded out of their seats and jumped clear of the car before I rammed it into reverse and squeezed the little Clio into the parking spot, like a pro, with inches to spare on either side.
 It was a fine bit of piloting if I do say so myself.